Backup Strategy for Data Protection: Safeguarding Data Against Loss and Disruption

 -

-A successful backup plan follows a few universal principles:
+A strong backup plan follows a set of universal principles that ensure consistency and recoverability.

 -

-Redundancy: Keep multiple copies of your data in different locations.
+Redundancy: Maintain multiple copies stored in different locations

 -